Use the Date to Encourage More Math Thinking in

 In 2015, I started adding a little extra math into my classes, homeroom and last period (homeroom students again) - by using the date!
 I had done this years ago, but hadn't used the idea in a while, so I brought it back to my middle school math classroom in two ways

-Math and the Date Method 1:
+How to Use Math With the Date, Method 1:

-Math and the Date Method 2:
+How to Use Math With the Date, Method 2:

 It's been fun to see some students writing these in the corner of their notebooks during class!
 Others have asked to write their equations or expressions on the board during the last period of the day.